 The reconstruction, which the group plans to complete before February 5, 2026, when its annual jihad convention is conducted, is being carried out under the direct supervision of senior LeT commanders Maulana Abu Zar and Yunus Shah Bukhari, according to a News 18 report.

-Citing the intelligence dossier, the report said, the LeT had temporarily relocated its cadres and programmes to alternate facilities after India’s attack to ensure its training pipelines remained uninterrupted.
+Citing an Indian intelligence dossier, the report said, the LeT had temporarily relocated its cadres and programmes to alternate facilities after India’s attack to ensure its training pipelines remained uninterrupted.

-The rebuilding of the terror infrastructure is being done with the financial assistance from Islamabad.
+As per the intelligence inputs, the rebuilding of the terror infrastructure is done with the financial assistance from Islamabad.
 In August, the terror group received PKR 4 crore (around Rs 1.25 crore) from the Pakistani government as seed money, though the total cost of restoration is likely to exceed PKR 15 crore.

-The dossier also revealed that the LeT has launched a fundraising drive under humanitarian guise.
-The group has started a “flood relief” campaign, a strategy it had tried at the time of the devastating earthquake in Pakistan and Pakistan-occupied Kashmir in 2005.
+The dossier also revealed that the LeT has also launched a fundraising drive under humanitarian guise.
+The group has started a “flood relief” campaign, a strategy it had tried at the time of a devastating earthquake in Pakistan and Pakistan-occupied Kashmir in 2005.

 According to reports, around 80 per cent of the humanitarian aid it received then was diverted to build terror infrastructure.